gregv12/csv-compiler/README.md

 }
 ```

-The `RowMarshaller.load(Person.class)` loads the RowMarshaller for the Person javabean.
+The `RowMarshaller.load(Person.class)` loads the RowMarshaller for the Person javaBean.

 To set the validation logger use `.setValidationLogger(ValidationLogger.CONSOLE)`, in this case directs validation messages  to the console.